 Overview of Different Types of Zippers

-In this article I’ll share with you a few different types of zippers and how you can use them in your sewing projects.
+In this article, I’ll share with you a few different types of zippers and how you can use them in your sewing projects.

-Zippers are used everywhere from clothing items, bags and purses, to upholstery, and many other projects.
+Zippers are used everywhere from clothing items, bags, and purses to upholstery and many other projects.
 They come in many different sizes, lengths, and weights to match the weight of various fabrics.

 When choosing a zipper, it is important to choose the proper length.
 If the proper length is not available, get one that is slightly larger than needed and then trim it down to the length needed.